ricobank/multifab/README.md

 To create blueprints you deploy bytecode in the format of [EIP-5202](EIP-5202: Blueprint contract format).
-A [module](utils/blueprint.js) in this repository can be used to generate bytecode in that format from your compiled bytecode.
-Usage is demonstrated in tests.
+A [module](utils/blueprint.js) in this repository can be used to generate bytecode in that format from your compiled bytecode, usage is demonstrated in tests.
+Alternatively the vyper compiler can be used like "vyper -f blueprint_bytecode <foo.vy>"

 You may want to use [dmap](https://dmap.sh/) to share the address of your blueprint.